apache/flink/docs/scala_api_guide.md

 Iterations
 ----------

-Iterations allow you to implement *loops* in Stratosphere programs.
+Iterations allow you to implement *loops* in Flink programs.
 [This page](iterations.html) gives a general introduction to iterations.
 This section here provides quick examples of how to use the concepts using the Scala API.
 The iteration operators encapsulate a part of the program and execute it repeatedly, feeding back the result of one iteration (the partial solution) into the next iteration.
-Stratosphere has two different types of iterations, *Bulk Iteration* and *Delta Iteration*.
+Flink has two different types of iterations, *Bulk Iteration* and *Delta Iteration*.

 For both types of iterations you provide the iteration body as a function